Also known as: Chest PET scan, Lung positron emission tomography, PET - chest, PET - lung or PET - tumor imaging

-- To diagnose lung cancer
+- Help diagnose lung cancer

-How the test is performed
+How the Test is Performed

-You will be asked to wait nearby as the radioactive substance is absorbed by your body.
+You will need to wait nearby as the tracer is absorbed by your body.
 This usually takes about 1 hour.

 The test takes about 90 minutes.

-How to prepare for the test
+How to Prepare for the Test

-You must sign a consent form before having this test.
-You will be told not to eat anything for 4 - 6 hours before the PET scan, although you will be able to drink water.
+You may be asked not to eat anything for 4 to 6 hours before the scan.
+You will be able to drink water.

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

 Abnormal results may be due to:

 The amount of radiation used in a PET scan is low.
 It is about the same amount of radiation as in most CT scans.
-Also, the radiation doesn’t last for very long in your body.
+Also, the radiation does not last for very long in your body.

-However, women who are pregnant or are breastfeeding should let their doctor know before having this test.
-Infants and fetuses are more sensitive to the effects of radiation because their organs are still growing.
+Women who are pregnant or are breastfeeding should let their doctor know before having this test.
+Infants and babies developing in the womb are more sensitive to the effects of radiation because their organs are still growing.

-Silvestri GA, Jett J. Bronchogenic carcinoma.
-In: Mason RJ, Murray JF, Broaddus VC, Nadel JA.
+Patz EF, Coleman RE.
+Nuclear medicine techniques.
+In: Mason RJ, Murray JF, Broaddus VC, et al., eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-4th ed.
-Philadelphia, Pa:Saunders Elsevier; 2005:chap 44.
+5th ed.
+Philadelphia, Pa: Elsevier Saunders; 2010:chap 21.